AWS Customer Support Policy for Penetration Testing

 - Will abide by AWS’s policy regarding the use of security assessment tools and services, included in the next section

-Any discoveries of vulnerabilities or other issues are the direct result of AWS’s tools or services must be conveyed to AWS Security within 24 hours of completion of testing.
+Any discoveries of vulnerabilities or other issues that are the direct result of AWS’s tools or services must be conveyed to AWS Security within 24 hours of completion of testing.

 AWS Policy Regarding the Use of Security Assessment Tools and Services